 The California Consumer Privacy Act (CCPA) to be implemented as of 1 January 2020, is also a significant step forward for privacy rights and consumer protection.
 It may serve as a guidance for several US states such as Massachusetts, New York, Utah, North Dakota, and Washington.

 Federal legislative hearings are also taking place in 2020 on that very topic.

 On the road to the virtual driver's license

 So when will we have a digital driver's license on our mobile phone?

-digital driver's license potentially brings many more benefits and opportunities for issuers, regulatory authorities and particularly drivers.
+digital driver's license potentially brings many more benefits and opportunities for issuers, regulatory authorities, and particularly drivers.

-driver's license is an important proof of ID (identity and age) checked by enforcement agencies, retailers and financial institutions alike.
+driver's license is an important proof of ID (identity and age) checked by enforcement agencies, retailers, and financial institutions alike.
 A mobile driver's license would provide an on-screen version of the traditional photo and driver information and more.

-To learn more about digital driver's license initiatives visit our dedicated May 2016 dossier.
+digital driver's license initiatives, visit our

 From eID to national identity schemes